svitlua/RoomBookerApp/README.md

 * Tested on iOS Simulator (iPhone 6) only
 * Possible issues on Android, and devices with screen sizes, which differ from iPhone 6
 * Possible issues:
-  * when events last whole day, or longer than 24hrs
+  * not correct display of events, which last whole day, or longer than 24hrs
-  * landscape view on device might be different from vertical
+  * landscape view on device might be different from vertical view